brucemack/Tachometer/README.md

 Maximum reading is 128 RPS, or 7,680 RPM.

+This has been tested successfully on a Predator 212cc go kart engine.

 Hardware Design
 ===============

 The goal is to have a simple, non-invasive connection to the engine.
-We take advantage of the fact that a high voltage signal exists on the sparkplug wire which can be sensed using a capacitive lead made form a coil wrapped around the spark wire.
+We take advantage of the fact that a high voltage signal exists on the spark-plug wire which can be sensed using a capacitive pickup made form a coil wrapped around the spark wire.
 This signal can be amplified and sent to an analog input on an Arduino (or similar ADC) for signal processing.